sustainability & the Environment

 Evidence of investment in sustainable business can be seen throughout the group at all levels including purchasing, cleaning, delivery of services and disposal of products and sponsorship intiatives.
 Listed below are examples of the sustainable business initiatives in place within Apparelmaster:

 - Formal measurement of Carbon Footprint is undertaken at a number of franchise business premises via a formal and Carbon and Sustainablity programme that follows international standards.
-Businesses currently participating include: Whangarei Apparelmaster, Pryors Apparelmaster, Sincerity Apparelmaster, Rotorua Apparelmaster, Diamond Apparelmaster, La Nuova Apparelmaster, Manawatu Apparelmaster, Apparelmaster Christchurch, Wrights Apparelmaster, McCallums Apparelmaster, Preens Apparelmaster.
+Businesses currently participating include: Whangarei Apparelmaster, Pryors Apparelmaster, Sincerity Apparelmaster, Rotorua Apparelmaster, TCL Apparelmaster, Diamond Apparelmaster, La Nuova Apparelmaster, Manawatu Apparelmaster, Apparelmaster Christchurch, Wrights Apparelmaster, McCallums Apparelmaster, Preens Apparelmaster.

 - Apparelmaster Christchurch has invested in alternative fuel options with use of bio-diesel on site and in their fleet.